CompVis/stable-diffusion/README.md

 the original will be modified, ranging from 0.0 (keep the original intact), to 1.0 (ignore the original completely).
 The default is 0.75, and ranges from 0.25-0.75 give interesting results.

+You may also pass a -v<count> option to generate count variants on the original image.
+This is done by passing the first generated image back into img2img the requested number of times.
+It generates interesting variants.

 ## Weighted Prompts

 You may weight different sections of the prompt to tell the sampler to attach different levels of